Fall Semester - August 16, 2014 (Saturday)

 11. What Does OC Offer for Spiritual Enhancement?

 A daily chapel program, weekly devotionals (View 63), devotionals in our residential areas planned by our housing staff, and a spiritual club called "Outreach".
+We also have a new program called Ethos.
+More information at a later date.

 12. Are Laundry Facilities Available?